Murat Gassiev: Rise up the ranks

 Gassiev had a busy year in 2015, fighting four times.
-In January he made his debut in the United States, stopping Terrance Smith in round 4 before fighting his biggest challenge to date, former USBA and NABF cruiserweight champion Felix Cora Jr. (25–6–2, 14 KOs) at the Foxwoods Resort in Mashantucket, Connecticut.
-Gassiev successfully defended his IBF Inter-Continental title in round 9 of the scheduled 12 round fight.
+In January he made his debut in the United States, stopping Terrance Smith in round four before fighting his biggest challenge to date, former USBA and NABF cruiserweight champion Felix Cora Jr. (25–6–2, 14 KOs) at the Foxwoods Resort in Mashantucket, Connecticut.
+Gassiev successfully defended his IBF Inter-Continental title in round nine of the scheduled 12 round fight.
 Gassiev stalked Cora early with an assault to the body.
-In round 9, Cora would no longer defend himself, which forced referee Johnny Callas to finally stop the fight.
+In round nine, Cora could no longer defend himself, which forced referee Johnny Callas to finally stop the fight.

-In June 2015, Gassiev knocked out Rodney Moore in 2 rounds and then fought the undefeated Isiah Thomas (15–0, 6 KOs) on 18 December 2015 at the Palms Casino Resort, in Las Vegas, Nevada in an IBF eliminator.
-The fight ended after round 3 in a no contest after Thomas was hit accidentally after the bell and could no longer continue following the ringside doctor's orders.
-Thomas controlled the majority of the 3 rounds before Gassiev landed the hard shots before the fight was stopped.
+In June 2015, Gassiev knocked out Rodney Moore in two rounds and then fought the undefeated Isiah Thomas (15–0, 6 KOs) on 18 December 2015 at the Palms Casino Resort, in Las Vegas, Nevada in an IBF eliminator.
+The fight ended after round three in a no contest after Thomas was hit accidentally after the bell and could no longer continue following the ringside doctor's orders.
+Thomas controlled the majority of the three rounds before Gassiev landed hard shots up until the premature ending of the bout.

 It was announced that Gassiev would get another opportunity in an eliminator against #10 IBF Jordan Shimmell (20–1, 16 KOs), whose only defeat came to Isiah Thomas.
 The fight took place at the Black Bear Casino in Carlton, Minnesota on 17 May 2016.
-Gassiev stayed unbeaten in defeating Shimmell in a 1st-round knockout.
+Gassiev stayed unbeaten in defeating Shimmell in a first-round knockout.
 Gassiev knocked Shimmell down with a left hook to the head.
 The back of Shimmell's head bounced off the canvas when he was knocked down and was out cold.
 Shimmell was also knocked under the ropes when he fell.
-The fight was immediately stopped by referee Mark Nelson with just six seconds of round 1 remaining.
+The fight was immediately stopped by referee Mark Nelson with just six seconds of round one remaining.
 With the win, Gassiev was now the IBF mandatory challenger to unified WBA and IBF cruiserweight champion Denis Lebedev, who defeated Victor Emilio Ramirez in a unification bout the following week.